queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 ---
 layout: post
-title: "Investigation: Why is Overlay Slow?"
+title: "Why is OverlayFS slow now?"
 ---

 ## **TL;DR:**

-_Spoiler alert!!_
+_Spoiler alert, it isn't!!_

-Various changes in how the kernel triggers writeback of dirty inodes introduced between v4.4 and v4.15 led to a marked decrease in performance when it came to handling our Overlay mounted container root filesystems.
+But various changes in how the kernel triggers writeback of dirty inodes introduced between v4.4 and v4.15 led to a marked decrease in performance when it came to handling our Overlay mounted container root filesystems.

 Fortunately, because of luck or magic, we may have already solved* the problem long before we knew we had it.